SincereAndrade/About-Me/README.md

-# About-Me
+# About-Sincere Andrade
 This repository will focus sole on my life.
-No downers only the positives. &amp;#9774;
+No downers only the positives.